-It's time to explore and you are spoilt for choice in the Scottish Highlands
+You are spoilt for choice in the Scottish Highlands.

-The Highlands of Scotland are breathtaking.
-As you drive over the Cromarty Firth towards Assynt House the view is beautiful and the mountain backdrop quite stunning.
-Here we have listed a few of the best walks to enjoy locally...
+The Highlands of Scotland are simply breathtaking.
+As you drive over the Cromarty Firth towards Assynt House the view is beautiful and the mountain backdrop, stunning.
+If you are itching to get those walking boots on, we have listed a few of the best walks to enjoy locally...

 Standing on nearby Fyrish Hill is an unusual Indian Gateway Monument, built in the late eighteenth century by the orders of Sir Hector Munro.
 It is a steep incline but very manageable with wonderful views of the Cromarty Firth and the surrounding area.